secretstartups/handbook/sales/sales-operating-procedures/engage-and-educate-the-customer/index.html.md

 *   **Timing (How Soon Will They Buy?)**
     *   After the initial qualifying meeting with the account leader/executive, there must be a next step that is set to occur within a _60 day timeframe_.
 (If next step isn’t within a 60 day timeframe, the opportunity remains in stage 0).

 Once the lead has been evaluated according to the above criteria, it can be designated as a qualified opportunity.
-An OPPORTUNITY can be created in Salesforce a) when converting a LEAD to CONTACT; b) from a CONTACT. **All opportunities** should be created with a Stage = 00-Pre Opportunity regardless of how you create the OPPORTUNITY.
+An OPPORTUNITY can be created in Salesforce a) when converting a LEAD to CONTACT; b) from a CONTACT. **All opportunities** should be created with a Stage = 0-Pending Acceptance regardless of how you create the OPPORTUNITY.
 Once the initial setup is complete, the [OPPORTUNITY Stage](/handbook/business-ops/resources/#opportunity-stages) can be updated within Salesforce.

 ## Step 6.
 Pipeline Management and Forecasting